Thank you so much to ALDI for sponsoring this post! All opinions are my own - thank you for supporting the businesses that keep Cloudy Kitchen going!

 - I made these pretty big for the photos, you can cut them in half again to give you 18 bars.

-- I finished these with a little drizzle of chocolate and a sprinkle of sea salt, but if you would like a full chocolate layer on top you can melt together 180g (3/4 cup) of the chocolate morsels with 30g (2 Tbsp) neutral oil and do a smooth chocolate topping instead by pouring it over and leaving it to set.
+- I finished these with a little drizzle of chocolate and a sprinkle of sea salt.
+If you would like a full chocolate layer on top you can melt together 180g (3/4 cup) of the chocolate morsels with 30g (2 Tbsp) neutral oil and do a smooth chocolate topping instead by pouring it over and leaving it to set.

 One of my favourite baking hacks: